 - 10.1.
 When you enrol you must provide us with two emergency contacts.
-These may be friends, parents, guardians or any other individuals that you trust and have spoken to about doing it.
+These may be friends, parents, guardians or any other individuals that you trust.
 In doing so you agree that: - i.
 You have sought and obtained permission form the individuals for us to hold their names and contact details. - ii.
-That if we have serious and continuing concerns about your vital interest or that of the people around you, the University may contact your emergency contact without your explicit consent.
+That if we have serious and continuing concerns about your Vital Interest or that of the people around you, the University may contact your emergency contact without your explicit consent.
 Examples of when the University would consider contacting your emergency contact include, but are not limited to: - a.
 Emergency Hospitalisation e.g. you are taken to hospital in an ambulance due to accident or illness; - b.
 Persistent non-engagement with mental health support mechanisms within the University where you, or those around you, are considered to be at risk of harm due to your health and related behaviour; - c.
-Where we are unable to contact you for more than 24 hours and where you, or those around you, are considered to be at risk of harm due to your health and any related behaviour. - 10.2.
-The University will tell you who, when and why it has contacted a named emergency contact unless it would further harm your vital interest to do so. - 10.3.
-If there is considered to be no risk to your own vital interest or those around you, the University will not communicate with your emergency contact.
+Where we are unable to contact you for more than 24 hours and where you, or those around you, are considered to be at risk of harm due to your health and/or any related behaviour. - 10.2.
+The University will tell you who, when and why it has contacted a named emergency contact unless we reasonably believe it would further harm your Vital Interest to do so. - 10.3.
+If there is considered to be no risk to your own Vital Interest or those around you, the University will not communicate with your emergency contact or anyone else acting on your behalf without explicit authorisation provided to us using a third-party authorisation form.